joelnewcom/AutoTrader/AutoTrader/README.md

 ### Database

 ## Entity framework
-Following commands are used to build up the datebase schema for entity framework:
+Following commands are used to build up the datebase schema with entity framework:

 ```
 dotnet add package Microsoft.EntityFrameworkCore.Sqlite